Trip Highlights

 - One lycra “rash guard” shirt adds to the warmth and ease of getting your wetsuit on and off but is not essential

-*If you wish to borrow snorkel, fins, mask and/or wet suits, please let us know and it can be provided at no additional cost – this gear will not be considered part of your 35lbs check in weight as we will transport the rental gear for you.
+*If you wish to borrow snorkel, fins, mask and/or wet suits, please let us know and it can be provided at no additional cost.

 Camping Gear